 Registration for the DARC internship courses (DAR 251 & 252) and placement into a DARC internship site is based on the submission of an official application packet, an interview/screening process, and the satisfactory completion of DAR 101, DAR 111, DAR 112, DAR 158 and DAR 213 with a grade of C or better.
-Those students seeking admission into the DARC internship must seek the advisement of the DARC program coordinator.
+Those students seeking admission into the DARC internship must meet with the DARC program coordinator.
 DARC internships begin each fall semester and the internship application packet must be submitted to the DARC program coordinator at the beginning of the previous spring semester.
-Interviews/screenings take place March 2008 for the following fall 2009 semester.
+Interviews/screenings take place each Spring for the following Fall semester.